Nuclear fuel: Uranium carbide

-Much of what is known about uranium carbide is in the form of pin-type fuel elements for liquid metal fast reactors during their intense study during the 1960s and 1970s.
-However, recently there has been a revived interest in uranium carbide in the form of plate fuel and most notably, micro fuel particles (such as TRISO particles).
+Much of what is known about uranium carbide is in the form of pin-type fuel elements for liquid metal fast reactors during their intense study in the 1960s and 1970s.
+Recently there has been a revived interest in uranium carbide in the form of plate fuel and most notably, micro fuel particles (such as tristructural-isotropic particles).

 The high thermal conductivity and high melting point makes uranium carbide an attractive fuel.
 In addition, because of the absence of oxygen in this fuel (during the course of irradiation, excess gas pressure can build from the formation of O2 or other gases) as well as the ability to complement a ceramic coating (a ceramic-ceramic interface has structural and chemical advantages), uranium carbide could be the ideal fuel candidate for certain Generation IV reactors such as the gas-cooled fast reactor.
-While the neutron cross section of carbon is low, during years of burnup, the predominantly ^{12}C will undergo neutron capture to produce stable ^{13}C as well as radioactive ^{14}C. Unlike the ^{14}C produced by using Uranium nitrate, the ^{14}C will make up only a small isotopic impurity in the overall carbon content and thus make the entirety of the carbon content unsuitable for non-nuclear uses but the ^{14}C concentration will be too low for use in nuclear batteries without enrichment.
+While the neutron cross section of carbon is low, during years of burnup, the predominantly ^{12}C will undergo neutron capture to produce stable ^{13}C as well as radioactive ^{14}C. Unlike the ^{14}C produced by using uranium nitrate, the ^{14}C will make up only a small isotopic impurity in the overall carbon content and thus make the entirety of the carbon content unsuitable for non-nuclear uses but the ^{14}C concentration will be too low for use in nuclear batteries without enrichment.
 Nuclear graphite discharged from reactors where it was used as a moderator presents the same issue.